nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/04_Elements_Of_View/README.md

 When refining business use cases and identifying the various scenarios, it becomes necessary to describe the various activities with activity diagrams.

-Sequence diagrams show the information exchange with partners and customers (see Modeling for System Integration).
+Sequence diagrams show the information exchange with partners and customers (see <b>Modeling for System Integration</b>).
 In our practical experience, sequence diagrams meet great acceptance in the field of business-process modeling.
 This is because they are easy to read and require only a few graphical elements.
 As long as some basic knowledge exists about the technical events, sequence diagrams are often more appropriate for an overview of the interactions of a business system than activity diagrams.